 More research is needed, but from what I have read so far, I won’t be running out to get a TV for the bedroom.

 It seems that without knowing it, my mother may have set us up to get good sleep.
 This isn’t to say we never watched TV all snuggled down under a duvet, we did.
 In the living room with the duvet we dragged from our bed in the morning.
 And yes you then have to pull the thing back upstairs which is no mean feat as a kid, but it meant our bedrooms were kept for sleeping and sleep we did.

 If you or your kid has a TV in the bedroom, it would be a good idea to look at removing it, especially if you or they have problems going to sleep or staying asleep.

-Subscribe below too and receive a FREE digital magazine every two months full of useful tips and information about how to get a decent nights sleep.
+Subscribe and get your FREE digital magazine every three months full of information about sleep.